thereal-cc/Wordle/README.md

 # Wordle
-Simple Wordle Clone in Python
+Simple Wordle Clone using Python and Pygame